-- (d) Duties of Transporter.
-A person to whom a shipping document was issued must do all of the following: - (1) Carry the shipping document in the conveyance for which it was issued when transporting the motor fuel described in it. - (2) Show the shipping document to a law enforcement officer upon request when transporting the motor fuel described in it. - (2a) Maintain a copy of the shipping at a centralized place of business for at least three years from the date of delivery.
+- (b) Duties of Transporter. - A person to whom an invoice, bill of sale, or shipping document was issued must do all of the following: - Carry the invoice, bill of sale, or shipping document in the conveyance for (1) which it is issued when transporting the motor fuel described in it. - Show the invoice, bill of sale, or shipping document upon request when (2) transporting the motor fuel described in it. - Keep-Maintain a copy of the invoice, bill of sale, or shipping document at a (3) centralized place of business for at least three years from the date of delivery.